-The founder, chairman and chief instructor to the Academy of Shotokan Karate is Sensei Dave Hazard 7th Dan with over 45 years experience in the Martial Arts.
+The founder and chairman of the Academy of Shotokan Karate is Sensei Dave Hazard 7th Dan with over 50 years experience in the Martial Arts.

 After a brief study of Judo, Dave attended his first Karate class at the famous Blackfriars Dojo in London in August 1969.
 This is where he had his first class with Sensei Keinosuke Enoeda the dynamic world famous teacher who became his instructor, mentor and close personal friend until his untimely death in 2003.